 Alarm configuration is used to configure the persons who should receive the alarm message via either email, or both.
 It depends on your settings.
-An email address or a mobile phone number has to be set in the web page of alarm configuration (See Fig 3-71).
-Then, user can read the trap information from the email.
-This function provides 6 email addresses at most.
-The 21 different trap events will be sent out to SNMP Manager when trap event occurs.
+An email address or a mobile phone number has to be set in the web page of alarm configuration (See Fig. 3-51).
+Then, user can read the trap information from the email or the mobile phone.
+This function provides 6 email addresses and 6 mobile phone numbers at most.
+The 22 different trap events will be sent out to SNMP Manager when trap event occurs.
 After ticking trap events, you can fill in your desired email addresses and mobile phone numbers.
-Then, please click <Apply> button to complete the alarm.
+Then, please click <Apply> button to complete the alarm configuration.
 It will take effect in a few seconds.